elenaguilarv/School_District_Analysis/README.md

 Scores by School Type?

-Since Thomas High is a Charter school the updated scores on the 9th graders did affect the Charter schools' average math and reading scores along with the math, reading and overall passing percentage.
+Since Thomas High is a Charter school the updated scores on the 9th graders did affect the Charter schools' math, reading and overall passing percentage.